LearnSphere/WorkflowComponents/AnalysisBkt/README.md

     git clone https://github.com/PSLCDataShop/WorkflowComponents WorkflowComponents

-4. Since his component contains a compiled program, you may have to run
+4. BKT contains executables which may need to be rebuilt for your system.

+From the command-line in WorkflowComponents/AnalysisBkt/program/standard-bkt-public-standard-bkt

     make

-from the command-line WorkflowComponents/AnalysisBkt/program/standard-bkt-public-standard-bkt

 Then, copy the predicthmm.exe and trainhmm.exe to the "AnalysisBkt/program" directory.

 II.
 Documentation